-With respect to its cheese products, the Company competes mainly with Agropur coopérative agroalimentaire ("Agropur"), Parmalat Canada Inc. ("Parmalat") and Kraft General Foods Canada Inc. (for process and cream cheese and through the production volumes of Agropur for its natural cheese).
-Saputo has established itself as Canada's leading producer of cheese with a share of approximately 35% of the Canadian natural cheese production.
+With respect to its cheese products, the Company competes mainly with Agropur coopérative agroalimentaire ("Agropur"), Kraft General Foods Canada Inc. (through the production volumes of Agropur for its natural cheese) and Parmalat Canada Inc. ("Parmalat").
+Saputo has established itself as Canada's leading producer of cheese with a share of approximately 38% of the Canadian natural cheese production.